• Skip to primary navigation

 Instructions

-• Sift the flour into a mixing bowl and then add the sugar, baking soda, salt and cocoa powder and mix.
+• Sift all purpose flour into a mixing bowl and add white granulated sugar, baking soda, salt and cocoa powder and mix together.

-• Prepare your vegan buttermilk by adding 1 tablespoon of lemon juice to a measuring jug and then adding soy milk up to the 1 cup line.
-Allow to sit for a minute to curdle.
+• Prepare your vegan buttermilk by adding 1 Tablespoon of lemon juice to a measuring jug and then adding soy milk up to the 1 cup line.
+Let it curdle into buttermilk.

-• Add the vegan buttermilk, vanilla, oil, vinegar and blue food coloring to the mixing bowl and mix into a batter.
+• Add the vegan buttermilk, canola oil, distilled white vinegar, vanilla extract and royal blue gel food coloring and mix it into a batter.
 Don't overmix.

-• Place into the oven to bake for 20-25 minutes or until a toothpick inserted into the center of one of the cupcakes comes out clean.
+• Bake for 20 minutes or until a toothpick inserted into one of the cupcakes comes out clean.

-• Transfer the cupcakes to a cooling rack and allow to cool completely before frosting.
+• Transfer the cupcakes to a wire cooling rack to cool completely before frosting.

 Nutrition